-Rebuttal to NAB Reference 19/2026 against Mr. Iqbal Z. Ahmed
+Rebuttal to NAB Reference 19/2016 against Mr. Iqbal Z. Ahmed

 Reference No 19/2016 filed by NAB is nothing but a web of deliberate contradictions and distortion of facts, false claims, misinterpretation of the court orders, and prepared with malafide intentions on the part of the Investigation Officer.
 The reason for this biased behavior on the part of the Investigating Officer and anomalies in the investigation report prepared by him was because he is in cahoots with Dr. Sahto (a highly corrupt person and a seasoned blackmailer who was dismissed from SSGC twice on grounds of corruption and fraud) who has a personal vendetta against the accused in the above-mentioned reference.
 It is stated that ALL Decisions for which the applicant has been accused for, in the NABs reference 19 of 2016, were taken with the approval of the competent authority i.e., the Board of Directors.
-It is a matter of great surprise that the Executive Board of NAB approved the filing of the Reference, despite obvious anomalies and discrepanciesin the reference as under
+It is a matter of great surprise that the Executive Board of NAB approved the filing of the Reference, despite obvious anomalies and discrepancies in the reference as under

 Charges (No allegation has been made of Financial Gain on any accused)